kematzy/conky/Conky-Man-Page.md

   > Specify a different font.
 This new font will apply to the current line and everything following.
 You can use a `$font` with no arguments to change back to the default font (much like with `$color`)

 * `format_time seconds format`
   > Format time given in seconds.
-This var only works when the times_in_seconds configuration setting is on.
-Format is a string that should start and end with a "-char.
-The "-chars are not part of the output, \w,\d,\h,\m,\s,\(,\) and \\ are replaced by weeks,days,hours,minutes,seconds,(,) and \.
+This var only works when the `times_in_seconds` configuration setting is on.
+Format is a string that should start and end with a `"-char`.
+The `"-chars` are not part of the output, `\w,\d,\h,\m,\s,\(,\)` and `\\` are replaced by weeks, days, hours, minutes, seconds,(,) and \.
 If you leave out a unit, it's value will be expressed in the highest unite lower then the one left out.
 Text between ()-chars will not be visible if a replaced unit in this text is 0.
 If seconds is a decimal number then you can see the numbers behind the point by using \S followed by a number that specifies the amount of digits behind the point that you want to see (maximum 9).
 You can also place a 'x' behind \S so you have all digits behind the point and no trailing zero's. (also maximum 9)

 * `forwarded_mails (maildir) (interval)`
   > Number of mails marked as forwarded in the specified mailbox or mail spool if not.
 Only maildir type mailboxes are supported, mbox type will return -1.

 * `freq (n)`
   > Returns CPU #n's frequency in MHz.
 CPUs are counted from 1.
 If omitted, the parameter defaults to 1.